-An overnight trail departing from and returning to Dublin.
-We visit four working distilleries and you discover all the highlights of Northern Ireland along the way.
+A full day trail departing from and returning to Dublin.
+We visit three working distilleries and you discover all the highlights of Northern Ireland along the way.

-2 days fully escorted touring of Northern Ireland, predominantly through counties Down and Antrim.
-Luxury transport included with driver/guide to entertain you throughout!
+Full day, fully escorted touring of Northern Ireland, predominantly through County Down.
+Luxury transport included with driver/guide and lively conversation throughout.

 Essential Ireland along the way:

-We depart the hustle and bustle of downtown Dublin and travel north to County Meath.
-You’ll find it doesn’t take long to get to lovely Irish countryside!
-We leave the Dublin – Belfast road temporarily for our first visit and travel deep into the Boyne Valley, home to one of the largest megalithic sites in Europe.
+We leave the Dublin – Belfast road temporarily and travel deep into the Boyne Valley, home to one of the largest megalithic sites in Europe.
 Mel Gibson shot some of the scenes for his movie Braveheart, back in 1994, in the Boyne Valley.
 Slane Castle is set in the middle of a 1,500 acre estate within the valley and has been the family home of the Conyngham family since the 18th century.
 The present owner of the castle is Henry Conyngham, The 8th Marquess Conyngham.
 His eldest son is Alex, Earl of Mount Charles.
 The father and son duo have recently built a distillery on the estate, right next to the castle, and they have launched their own brand of whiskey – the delicious Slane Irish Whiskey.

-Discover the story of the Conyngham family through the ages, and the state of the art distillery built within the historical walls.
-The tour takes you through the process of whiskey making and you will be led through the working distillery.
-The tour finishes with a tasting of Slane Irish Whiskey in one of the very stylish tasting rooms.
-Time for shopping or to stroll over to the castle to order some lunch.
+Discover the story of the Conyngham family through the ages, and why they built a state of the art distillery within the historical walls.
+We have a whiskey tasting of Slane Irish Whiskey in one of the very stylish tasting rooms.
+Time for shopping or stroll over to the castle for a photo!

 enjoy the breath-taking views out to sea